Languages and Cultures

 6. The social and linguistic factors are against Aramaic as the original language of the Christian writings.
 The social and cultural factors are against it; the linguistic and literary factors are against it.
 It just does not make sense, no matter how much you make fun of the variations in the Greek manuscripts.

 The original version of Was the New Testament Really Written in Greek? did a great job of belittling and satirizing the Greek manuscripts.
 The author demonstrated an active, but biting, sense of humour.
-He has abandoned this view and the beliefs that led to such an approach to the sacred writings.
-His new perspective is available on the website presenting his later book.
+He informed me in 2010 that he has abandoned this view and the beliefs that led to such an approach to the sacred writings.
+On the page at the link above Lataster explains his earlier erroneous assumptions behind the book.
+His new perspective is available on his website presenting his later book.

-I have read similar cutting ad hominems, about myself as wella s others, on discussion lists for the Aramaic Primacy theorists.
-A common trerm is the name Zorba when referring in general to Greek Primacy advocates or even the supposed original translators or compilers of the Greek manuscripts in copy history.
+I have read similar cutting ad hominems, about myself as well as others, on discussion lists for the Aramaic Primacy theorists.
+A common derogatory term used is the name Zorba when referring in general to Greek Primacy advocates or even the supposed original translators or compilers of the Greek manuscripts in copy history.
 The discussions are very cultic at times.

 That attitude of personal disparagment and ethnic slight does not make the scholarship of this clique look any more reliable.
-I think, on the contrary, it actually distracted from the truly valuable insights he had discovered for us in doing this kind of analysis.
+I think, on the contrary, it actually distracted from the truly valuable insights the Aramaic Primacists had discovered for us in doing this kind of analysis.

 But in late 2010, Raphael Lataster contacted me to tell me he had disclaimed the earlier argumentative mindset behind the ethnocentric literalist concept of God's word in writing.
 Lataster indicated he had grown beyond the limitations of his rationalist, literacist concept of the scriptures and expressed a resepctful appreciation of the dynamic and rich character of the texts in their cultural and historical context.
 (See his rather far-reaching about-face in his new eBook.)